inscist/api-guidelines/Guidelines.md

 If a service does not support sorting by a property named in a _$orderBy_ expression, the service **MUST** respond with an error message as defined in the Responding to Unsupported Requests section.

 ### 6.7.
 Filtering
-The _$filter_ querystring parameter allows clients to filter a collection of resources that are addressed by a request URL.
+The _$filter_ query string parameter allows clients to filter a collection of resources that are addressed by a request URL.
 The expression specified with _$filter_ is evaluated for each resource in the collection, and only items where the expression evaluates to true are included in the response.
 Resources for which the expression evaluates to false or to null, or which reference properties that are unavailable due to permissions, are omitted from the response.